 Relationships are not primarily about learning languages

 This is okay.
-As I said, relationships are not primarily about learning languages; it’s about communicating.
-If you can understand each other better in English, then it’s only natural that you speak English with each other.
+As I said, a relationship is not primarily about learning languages; it’s about interacting and communicating.
+If interacting in Chinese is slow and effortful, it’s easy to switch to English.
+If you can understand each other better in English, then it takes significant effort and dedication for both of you to use Chinese instead.

 Switching to Chinese is not easy even if both of you want to